How Long Are Dogs Pregnant? Dog Pregnancy Timeline

 • Variable Appetite

 Depending on the female dog and the stage of pregnancy, the appetite may decrease or increase.
-Some bitches will have difficulty eating and will therefore need to be stimulated, because it is important that they have enough energy to cover the needs of the gestation.
-Some will on the contrary always be hungry without being able to be satisfied.
+Some bitches will have difficulty eating and will therefore need to be stimulated because they must have enough energy to cover the needs of the gestation.
+Some will, on the contrary, always be hungry without being able to be satisfied.

 • Changes in Behavior